By default, all index (i.e., GET /resources) calls to our API will be paginated. To paginate the API, you can use the limit

 // Returns only active leads

-To include deleted records, use the withDeleted scope:
+To include deleted records, use the withDeleted

 GET /firms/abc123/leads?scope=withDeleted